 The imbalance is composed of a BRP's trades, consumption, production, MGA imbalance and imbalance adjustment up and down.
-For example, a balance deviation in the imbalance arises when there is a difference between the consumption, production and electricity purchases (if the BRP consumes or sells more electricity than it produced and purchased), there is a deficit in the imbalance, and the BRP is required to purchase the imbalance power from eSett in order to cover the deficit.
+For example, a balance deviation in the imbalance arises when there is a difference between the consumption, production and electricity purchases and sales.
+If the BRP consumes and sells more electricity than it produced and purchased, there is a deficit in the imbalance, and the BRP is required to purchase the imbalance energy from eSett in order to cover the deficit.

-Correspondingly, if the BRP produces or purchases more electricity than it consumed and sold, there is a surplus in the imbalance, and the balance responsible party sells imbalance power to eSett in order to take care of the surplus.
+Correspondingly, if the BRP produces and purchases more electricity than it consumed and sold, there is a surplus in the imbalance, and the balance responsible party sells imbalance energy to eSett in order to take care of the surplus.